 Progress against our objectives

-By 2020: Nescafé to monitor and improve labour rights in at least two coffee-sourcing countries.
+Nescafé to monitor and improve labor rights in at least two coffee-sourcing countries.

-By 2020: Source towards 100% of the coffee for Nespresso’s permanent range through its AAA Sustainable Quality™ Program on coffee sourcing.
+Source toward 100% of the coffee for Nespresso’s permanent range through its AAA Sustainable Quality™ Program on coffee sourcing.

-Our coffee is sourced both through trade channels and through our Farmer Connect programme, which buys directly from farmers, within our Nescafé Plan and the Nespresso AAA Sustainable Quality™ Program.
+Our coffee is sourced both through trade channels and through our Farmer Connect program, which buys directly from farmers or via short and efficient value chains, within our Nescafé Plan and the Nespresso AAA Sustainable Quality™ Program.
 We source from coffee-growing regions across Latin America, Africa and Asia/Oceania.

 Supply chain challenges and solutions

-We provide a range of supporting actions to address these challenges and improve farmers’ livelihoods and that of their communities, helping them to sustainably manage coffee landscapes and be compliant with our Responsible Sourcing Standard.
-Both the Nescafé Plan and the Nespresso AAA Sustainable Quality™ Program work closely with partners such as the Rainforest Alliance to assess and measure the impact of our actions on farmers, communities and landscapes.
+The Nescafé Plan works closely with partners such as the Rainforest Alliance to assess and measure the impact of our actions.
 We also have agronomists and other support staff to assist farmers on the ground.